Nitrite is a simple chemical made up of two atoms of oxygen combined with one of nitrogen, hence NO2. It can be represented simply by Diagram 1 above.

 The Effect of Chloride on Nitrite Toxicity.

 The toxicity of nitrite is highly dependent on the chloride concentration.
 This is due to the ‘ion pumping’ that occurs within specialised cells.
 When sufficient chloride ions are present fish will not accumulate so many nitrite ions.
 The addition of aquarium salt (NaCl) may, as a consequence, significantly reduce toxicity levels.
 A 0.3% solution is a good starting point.
 This represents 3kg of salt per 1,000 litres.
 One more point is to use PVD (partially vacuum dried) salt as this does not contain poisonous anti-caking additives.
 This however is no substitute for an effective biofilter.
 Generally speaking the conversion of nitrite to nitrate is a fairly simple and rapid process that occurs faster than its formation from ammonia.
-Denitrification however, may also cause elevated nitrite levels.
+Denitrification however, may also cause the nitrite level to increase.

 Safe levels of fish tank nitrite

+High levels of ammonia and nitrite can be toxic.
 The Ornamental Fish Trade Organisation recommend a maximum safe level of 0.2 mg/l nitrite.
 Compare this to the recommended safe level of 0.02mg/l of unionised ammonia.
 Different fish species and different culture conditions will always play a large part in determining a safe level.
 Warm water species such as catfish, carp and tilapia are more tolerant of poor water quality than cold water species such as trout and salmon.
 Marine species are less tolerant than freshwater.
 The sensibly approach is always to keep tank nitrite levels as low as possible, monitor regularly, reduce stock and carry out water changes whilst the problem is investigated further.